 Lenape means “The First People”.
 It is already in plural form so should not have an “s” at the end of it.
 The Lenape are not extinct.
 The Lenape of the 17th century were not the same as their ancestors hundreds and thousands of years before.
 Their culture had evolved through time and continues to evolve.
 The Europeans that came to what is now called Pennsylvania, named the main river of the Lenape, after Lord De la Warre.
 The word later became slurred into Delaware.
 The Europeans called the Lenape “Delaware”.
 The Lenape people are not a possession!
 Although some of the Lenape who left their traditional homeland did sign treaties using the term “Delaware” the people here are really still Lenape.
 You can find additional Unstereotyping examples on the More Resource page.

 Donations are gratefully accepted to maintain and expand this website.
 Please send Elen an e-note with your donation.
 You can contribute via PayPal at http://www.whentheshadbushblooms.net.
 You can also purchase a signed & dedicated copy of When the Shadbush Blooms at http://www.whentheshadbushblooms.net.
 See Shadbush Activity Page at the top.
-When the Shadbush Blooms with be available as a paperback in Summer 2020!
+When the Shadbush Blooms is available as a paperback!